BD (company): Business segments

 Currently there are three business segments.

 BD Medical

 In certain places, BD Medical also offers consulting and analytics related services.
 BD Medical's Consulting services are primarily targeted at hospitals, healthcare systems and networks of healthcare providers.

 BD Life Sciences

 Business units include Biosciences and Integrated Diagnostic Solutions.

 Offerings include preanalytical solutions for sample management; immunology research, including flow cytometry and multiomics tools; microbiology and molecular diagnostics; lab automation and informatics; and differentiated reagents and assays.

+In February 2026, BD Life Sciences was spun out and combined with the businesses of Waters Corporation.

 BD Interventional

 The company's line of plastic conical screwtop test tubes, known as 'Falcon tubes', is popular and the term is sometimes used as a generic term for such tubes.

 Environmental and social track record

 As of February 2010, BD was ranked 18th in the EPA Fortune 500 List of Green Power Purchasers.
 BD was also listed among the top 100 companies in Newsweek's 2009 Green Rankings ranking of the 500 largest American corporations based on environmental performance, policies, and reputation.
 BD placed third in the health care sector and 83rd overall.
 In addition, BD has been a component of the Dow Jones Sustainability World Index and the Dow Jones Sustainability North America Index for the four and five consecutive years, respectively.

 Pfitzer et al. (2013) identify BD's development of a needleless injection system as an example of leading businesses' role in creating shared value.